-A growing number of spouses are in some way part of the LGBTQ+ community yet find a great deal of satisfaction in staying with their opposite-sex partner.
+A growing number of spouses are in some way part of the LGBTQIA+ community yet find a great deal of satisfaction in staying with their opposite-sex partner.
 In these Mixed Orientation relationships, love, history, families and shared emotional intimacy are profound stabilizing forces, staples of family life.
 Coming out doesn’t mean that one member of the couple has to walk away.

-In fact, the fear of coming out keeps many LGBTQ+ spouses trapped in silence for months and even decades.
+In fact, the fear of coming out keeps many LGBTQIA+ spouses trapped in silence for months and even decades.
 They consider if they can really uproot their lives and change the relational context for everyone in their family.
 Many coming out spouses wager with themselves, a perpetual internal debate that feels like a nagging worry and anxiety than decision-making.

 I totally get it.
 Coming out feels like the wrecking ball that will shatter the stability and longevity holding your relationship intact.
 Revealing such a deep and personal secret—one that may instantly complicate a heterosexual marriage—can be petrifying.